 OCCO is also responsible for training Bank personnel in relation to the Bank's integrity, anti-money-laundering and counter-terrorist-financing requirements.
+Since September 2022 it also provides mandatory training to Board officials on the Board Code of Conduct.
 In addition, it provides specialist training and advises, as necessary, individuals who are nominated by the Bank to serve as directors on the boards of companies in which the Bank holds an equity interest.